Norma Tanega: Death and legacy

+In 2022, Anthology Editions published Tanega's paintings for the first time, including journal entries and a range of other ephemera titled Try to Tell a Fish About Water.
+That same year, Anthology Recordings also released the album I’m the Sky: Studio and Demo Recordings, 1964–1971, compiling both released and unreleased material from Tanega’s early music career.

 In other media

 Beyond the mid-1960s buzz around Tanega's sole hit single and the number of songs she contributed to Dusty Springfield's repertoire, many other musicians have continued to record their own versions of Tanega's early work.
 Garage rock group Thee Oh Sees covered "What Are We Craving?" on their 2011 album Castlemania.
-Her one chart hit, "Walkin' My Cat Named Dog", has continued the rounds in other musicians' repertoires: Dr. Hook included it in a 1996 three-disc collection; Yo La Tengo performed it in 2010; and They Might Be Giants recorded it in 2013 for release on their 2015 children's album Why?.
+Her one chart hit, "Walkin' My Cat Named Dog", has continued the rounds in other musicians' repertoires: Dr. Hook included it in a 1996 three-disc collection; Yo La Tengo performed it in 2010; and They Might Be Giants recorded it in 2013 for release on their 2015 children's album Why?

-In 2014, Tanega's song "You're Dead", which was written as a sarcastic statement about her struggles in New York’s competitive music scene, was used in the opening credits of the New Zealand vampire comedy film What We Do In The Shadows and was remixed to become a running theme for its characters.
-Starting in 2019, it was also used as the opening credits theme for the film's television adaptation.
+In 2014, Tanega's song "You're Dead" from her first album, which was written as a sarcastic statement about her struggles in New York's competitive music scene, was used in the opening credits of the New Zealand vampire comedy film What We Do in the Shadows and was remixed to become a running theme for its characters.
+Starting in 2019, the song was also used as the opening credits theme for the film's American television adaptation.
+The show ran for six seasons, ending in 2024, and several of its episodes featured cover versions of the song.

 In 2015, Sienna Sebek portrayed Tanega in a London stage production based on the life of Dusty Springfield.
 Critics panned the show, one writing that the Tanega-Springfield relationship was reduced to, "they meet, fall in love, have a relationship and break up all within the space of a [sic] 10 minutes or so."
 Anabello Rodrigo reprised the role for a 2016 production featuring 3-D virtual effects.